 - Professional resume or curriculum vitae

-- Three letters of recommendation, one of which should be from a current or former supervisor in a clinical setting
+- One letter of recommendation, which should be from a current or former supervisor in a clinical setting